 This theme of place continued when I attended the Vermont Studio Center the following year and created two large installations.
 The installations, Bridge and Migration, represent two architectural structures in Johnson, Vermont.

-In my latest series titled, Go Your Own Way, I explored the theme of place through the design and aesthetic of road and subway maps of places where I have resided.
+In 2014, I created another series titled, Go Your Own Way, in which I explored the theme of place through the design and aesthetic of road and subway maps of places where I have resided.
 Line, pattern, and bright colors were used to express the intertwining of pipes, roads, and other architectural elements.
 I zoom into an image of a map or photograph abstracting or simplifying the subject matter, colors, and shapes.